SoftwareForScience/jiskefet-deploy/README.md

 ## Quick Start

+- Copy the *ansible.config.json.template* as *ansible.config.json*
+- Change the variables to the appropriate values
-- make sure you can connect to vm servers via
+- Make sure you can connect to vm servers via
 `$ ssh vm-jiskefet-api`
 and
 `$ ssh vm-jiskefet-db`
-- run playbook: `$ ansible-playbook site.yml`
+- Run playbook: `$ ansible-playbook site.yml`
+- Open a browser and navigate to http://*YOUR_IP_HERE*/api/doc/ to see the swagger documentation of the project.

 For more detailed instructions on setting up this project please refer to [these instructions.](https://github.com/misharigot/sfs-ansible/blob/develop/Instructions.md)